Yoga Therapy for Children and Adolescents

 Yoga therapy offers something different.
 A space where a young person doesn't have to explain themselves or sit still or get it right.
 Where breath and movement and rest do the work that talking sometimes can't.

-I've spent over a decade in London schools, working alongside children and young people who were dysregulated, overwhelmed, or quietly falling through the gaps.
-That experience shapes every session I offer.
-I understand how children actually are — not how we'd like them to be — and I know how to create a space where they feel safe enough to just be.
+I've spent over a decade in London schools, working with children and young people who were dysregulated, overwhelmed, or falling unseen through the gaps.
+Because of this I do my best to create a space where children feel safe enough to just be, and not have to mask or pretend, where they don’t have to try hard, ‘be good’ or ‘behave’.

-Sessions are playful, gentle, and led entirely by the young person's pace.
+Sessions are playful, gentle, and go at the young person's pace.
 We might move, breathe, draw, rest, or simply notice.
-There's no right way to do it, and no prior experience of yoga needed.
+There's no right way, and no prior experience of yoga needed.

 I work with young people experiencing anxiety, low mood, emotional overwhelm, trauma, and neurodivergence including ADHD.
-My work draws on specialist training in Yoga Therapy for Child and Adolescent Mental Health (Minded Institute), ten years in the classroom, and a genuine belief that every young person deserves a space where their nervous system gets to rest.
+My work draws on specialist training in Yoga Therapy for Child and Adolescent Mental Health (Minded Institute), ten years in the classroom, and a belief that every young person deserves a space where their nervous system can rest.

 My Approach